 The fringe rate for all HPU employees is twenty-three percent of the project salary.
 For example, if a faculty member budgets $5,000 in salary on a project, the resulting fringe charge would be twenty-four percent of $5,000 or $1,200.
 Cayuse 424 will automatically add the correct fringe amount to any salary.

 Receipts are required for reimbursement of all travel charges.
-When given the opportunity, please include a three percent escalation rate for all project out years.
+When given the opportunity, please include a two percent escalation rate for all project out years.

 Participant Support Costs

 Participant Support Costs are those costs paid to or for participants in connection with the HPU hosting of an event, meeting, or conference, etc., under a sponsored project.
 Applicable costs include but are not limited to event fees, food, and travel.
 Some sponsors, such as the National Science Foundation have specific conditions associated with this category.